plone/volto/docs/source/configuration/settings-reference.md

     By modifying this configuration setting, you can decide whether to use the title of the navigation root (either the site root or the language root folder) as the second part of the title.

-    The developer can also decide which is the separator character between the current page title and the site title.
+    You can also decide the separator character between the current page title and the site title.

     ```jsx
         siteTitleFormat: {